Kiar101/Kiarstenportfolio2/README.md

  ![Screenshot 2026-04-19 at 9.41.20 PM.png](Assets%20/Screenshot%202026-04-19%20at%209.41.20%E2%80%AFPM.png)
 ***
 ## Files & Directory Structure
+For this project I had to create a folder for each class to store my assignment in.
 [Files & Directory Structure Link](https://studentsloyola-my.sharepoint.com/:f:/g/personal/kmhenson_loyola_edu/IgALDinl8nCkQopjvNgM9mSMARhM5DEqd0N-vpA8Bjxl5sc?email=cinweke%40loyola.edu&e=EyY90x)
  - This project was done in OneDrive
  - Was used to keep each classes assigment organized